 She dared them to finish it if they were “man enough”.
 Finishing the plate is therefore seen as a sign of masculinity.

-Another unique dish from Cochabamba, Silpancho is a generous plate of food consisting of plain white rice and very thinly pounded beef accompanied by chopped and diced tomatoes, onion, parsley and beet along with fried eggs and boiled or browned potatoes.
+Another unique dish from Cochabamba, Silpancho is a generous plate of food consisting of layers of plain white rice, boiled potatoes, very thinly pounded beef and chopped and diced tomatoes, along with onion, parsley and beets and a fried egg.

 Silpancho is a Quechua word that means thin and ponded, referring to how the beef in the dish is served.
 This is a dish for more than one to share.

 Though the true origins of this dish lies in the Andes, anticuchos are very popular in parts of Bolivia.
 Bolivians typically make them with chicken, beef or cow heart.
 The meat is skewered on sticks and grilled after marination.

 The marinate for this delicacy is packed with flavor, consisting of garlic, vinegar and spices such as black pepper, cumin, salt, mint, parsley and oregano.
 The sides include roast potatoes smothered with spicy chilli and peanut sauce.